What is Expungement?

 Upon Fulfilling Probation Conditions

-Usually, if you have satisfactorily completed the probationary period or has been discharged before its termination, you are entitled to have the guilty plea withdrawn and the accusations dismissed.
+Usually, if you have satisfactorily completed the probationary period or the judge has discharged you from probation before its termination, you are entitled to have the guilty plea withdrawn and the accusations dismissed.

 Upon Payment Of Restitution